How to Identify Your Organization’s Critical Roles

 - Prioritize employee development efforts

-- Think strategically about who is on your team and why
+- Think strategically about who is on a team and why

-- Identify roles that have a strong impact on your organization’s success
+- Identify roles that have a strong impact on the organization’s success

 - Identify roles that have a unique skill or knowledge base